datascienceisrael/automation/README.md

 of tools which help
 automate complex missions of the every-day data science work.
-From generating a new project, to create a dev environment with vscode and dockers *DSG Automation Project* is here to save the :earth_asia:.
+From generating a new project, to create a dev environment with vscode and dockers,
+*DSG Automation Project* is here to save the :earth_asia:.
 So take a look from time to time and see whats new.

 ## CookieCutter